shopware/docs/guides/plugins/plugins/storefront/add-dynamic-content-via-ajax-calls.md

 <!-- markdown-link-check-disable-next-line -->
 {% hint style="info" %}
-Here's a video dealing with the creation of a controller that returns JSON data from our free online training ["Backend Development"](https://academy.shopware.com/courses/shopware-6-backend-development-with-jisse-reitsma).
+Refer to this video on **[Creating a JSON controller](https://www.youtube.com/watch?v=VzREUDdpZ3E)** dealing with the creation of a controller that returns JSON data.
+Also available on our free online training ["Shopware 6 Backend Development"](https://academy.shopware.com/courses/shopware-6-backend-development-with-jisse-reitsma).

-Also, refer to this video on **[Creating a JSON controller](https://www.youtube.com/watch?v=VzREUDdpZ3E)**
 {% endhint %}

 As mentioned before this guide builds up upon the [adding a custom controller](add-custom-controller.md) guide.
 This means that this article will only cover the differences between returning a template and a `JSON` response and making it accessible to `XmlHttpRequests`.